LayoutXML/AppListManager/README.md

 ```
 @Override
 public void newListener(List<AppData> appDataList, Integer filterFlags, Boolean match, Boolean fromReceiver) {
-    //Your code adding new list to the main List<AppData>.
-Notify adapters about dataset changing etc...
+    //Your code adding new list to the main List<AppData>, invoking sorting, notifying adapters about dataset changing etc...
 }
 ```
 2. If you have decided to create listeners in your `onCreate` method, create a new `newListener` like this: